-Odisha Journal of Orthopaedics and Trauma (OJOT) is the official Journal of Odisha Orthopaedic Association started in the year 1979 and the online version was made available in 2020 (Volume 41 first online issue).
+Odisha Journal of Orthopaedics and Trauma (OJOT) is the official Journal of Odisha Orthopaedic Association started in the year 1979 and the online version was made available in 2020.
 It is a double-blind peer-reviewed annual journal published by Odisha Orthopaedic Association and publishing is overlooked by the Indian Orthopaedic Research Group (IORG).
 Although the editors welcome submissions from all over the world, the journal primarily aims to publish research from Odisha and India.
 The stress is on the latest research in the field of Orthopaedics including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.

 Aim of the Journal

 There are two main Aims of the Odisha Journal of Orthopaedics and Trauma; to produce a body of literature that is clinically relevant and to make this knowledge freely accessible to all.
 Journals have shown a trend to move towards a more rigid framework of scientific publications, meanwhile losing the focus that Journals are meant to directly influence and improve patient care.
 Charging for downloading articles imposes another limitation on dispersion and use of knowledge.
 Odisha Journal of Orthopaedics and Trauma (OJOT) intends to counter these two issues by creating a journal that is intelligent, interactive, and clinically relevant and at the same time completely Open Access.

 The Odisha Journal of Orthopaedics and Trauma was first published in 1979 and will now continue as an annual online journal from the year 2020.
 The online version will be an open-access source.
 The journal publishes original articles, systematic reviews and meta-analyses, instructional lectures, case reports, case series, technical notes and letters to the editor.

 Scope of the Journal